Ukraine and the US have finally signed a minerals deal. What does it include?

 Contributions to the fund will be reinvested in projects related to mining, oil and gas as well as infrastructure.

-No profits will not be taken from the fund for the first 10 years, Svyrydenko said.
+No profits will be taken from the fund for the first 10 years, Svyrydenko said.

 Trump administration officials initially pushed for a deal in which Washington would receive $500 billion in profits from exploited minerals as compensation for its wartime support.